 In May 2016 we unveiled our fresh new brand, including a new logo, tagline, colors, and a reimagined name of “Easterseals.”
 Throughout the year, 35 of our locations across the country revealed the brand in exciting and creative ways, like this inspiring video from Easterseals Serving Greater Cincinnati and brand launch parties, like the one at Easterseals Southern California (left).
 One thing we aren’t changing is who we help or how we make a difference.
 We remain the vital resource for people living with disabilities, veterans, caregivers and families.

 This year, we saw disability portrayed on the television shows Speechless and Born This Way.
 In Speechless, the DiMeo family (including teenager J.J., who has cerebral palsy) faces successes and challenges familiar to any American family.
 On Born This Way, a reality TV show, a group of young adults with Down syndrome experience the typical trials and tribulations of young adulthood.
 We had the opportunity to chat with the people behind Speechless and Born This Way and learn more about their inspiration and motivation for creating these shows.
-Our CEO Randy Rutta also shared his take on disability in the media.
+Our former CEO Randy Rutta also shared his take on disability in the media.

 Speaking of disability on TV, Easterseals was featured on an episode of the acclaimed children’s television show Mack & Moxy!
 Easterseals kid Charlie Owens from our Midwest location in St. Louis, Missouri, was the star of the show and shared the important message of autism inclusion.
 We are so proud of Charlie for being the first child non-actor with autism featured in an entertainment program of this capacity.
 Be sure to catch Mack & Moxy on Netflix or check your local listings for show times.